-Option Description TYPE drivegroup (require drivegroup (required name for this type of object) BLOCK_SIZE Block size used when writing tapes from the beginning.
-The default depends upon the device, with DMF setting defaults as follows: AMPEX DIS/DST DLT STK 9840 Other devices 1199840 131072 126976 65536 DISK_IO_SIZE writing to files within) used when reading from or a DMF filesystem.
-The value 4096 -16m (16 million).
-The DRIVE_MAXIMUM Maximum number of drives within this drive group that the LS is allowed to attempt to use simultaneously.
+Option Description TYPE drivegroup (required name for this type of object) BLOCK_SIZE Block size used when writing tapes from the beginning.
+The default depends upon the device, with DMF setting defaults as follows: AMPEX DIS/DST DLT STK 9840 Other devices 1199840 131072 126976 65536 DISK_IO_SIZE Transfer size (in bytes) used when reading from or writing to files within a DMF filesystem.
+The value must be in the range 4096 -16m (16 million).
+The default is 65536.
+DRIVE_MAXIMUM Maximum number of drives within this drive group that the LS is allowed to attempt to use simultaneously.
 This can be more or less than the number of drives the LS can physically detect.
 The maximum is 100; the default is 100 for drive groups.
 If a negative value is specified for DRIVE_MAXIMUM, the drive group uses the sum of the number of available drives and DRIVE_MAXIMUM.
-DRIVE_SCHEDULER should run for the sch configured as objects The default is a resou cheduler that the drive group neduling of tape drives.
-They are of type resourcescheduler. rce scheduler of default type and efaults, see "Resource Scheduler
+DRIVE_SCHEDULER Names the resource scheduler that the drive group should run for the scheduling of tape drives.
+They are configured as objects of type resourcescheduler.
+The default is a resource scheduler of default type and parameters.
+For the defaults, see "Resource Scheduler Objects" on page 77.